TheRogerDodger/Portfolio/index.md

 </details>

-Since we no longer have the lists within the code, there has to be modifications made to the existing functions.
+Since we no longer have the lists within the code, there must be modifications made to the existing functions.
 In order to display the student information from the database, there needs to be a for-loop like the one in ChangeStudentGrades().
-Just this time we're not changing any values.
+Just this no values are changing.

 <details>
   <summary>View code</summary>